The red-hot venture capital market of 2021 cooled off significantly in 2022 amid rising inflation and fears of a recession.

 - Los Altos, California

 - Boulder, Colorado

 - Indianapolis, Indiana

 “If you’re not playing the Silicon Valley growth-at-all-costs game of chasing vanity metrics on a fundraising hamster wheel, you’ll be able to find there is a ton of capital available to you from many committed partners,” said York IE CEO Kyle York.

 Inside the Report

 Additionally, the report ranks the 10 biggest U.S. startup cities by funding.
-As in the previous two reports, San Francisco and New York ran away with the top spots, but some cities you may not have guessed also made the list.
+As in the previous three reports, San Francisco and New York ran away with the top spots, but some cities you may not have guessed also made the list.

 To access the York IE Fastest-Growing Startup Cities, Q4 2022 report, click here.